≡ Menu

 Ameritas offers a full suite of life insurance options for consumers.
 Term life, whole life, and three forms of universal life (ordinary UL, variable UL, and indexed UL).

-And, like many other life insurance providers, Ameritas offers annuities, which are sometimes called “reverse life insurance.”
+And, like many other life insurance providers, Ameritas offers annuities, sometimes called “reverse life insurance.”

 Along with life insurance and annuities, Ameritas also provides disability, dental, and vision coverage and financial planning services to both individuals and businesses.

-Ameritas’ financial services include administration of retirement and college savings plans and marketing of mutual funds and similar investments.
+Ameritas’ financial services include the administering retirement and college savings plans and the marketing mutual funds and similar investments.

 Life Insurance from Ameritas: